PIETOOLS 2025: User Manual: The Command Line Input Format

 \end{matlab} The resulting structure represents the expected (expanded) PDE dynamics in terms of $\mbf{x}_{1}(t)$ and $\mbf{x}_{2}(t)=\partial_{t}\mbf{x}_{1}(t)$.
-However, as the function also warns, no boundary conditions are imposed upon this new state variable $\mbf{x}_{2}(t)$.
-Analyzing the stability or norm of this system, the lack of boundary conditions on the newly introduced state may result in more conservative results.
+Here, the same (homogeneous) boundary conditions will be imposed upon the new state variable $\mbf{x}_{2}(t)$ as imposed on the original state variable, noting that if e.g. $\mbf{x}_{1}(t,0,s_{2})=0$ then also $\partial_{t}\mbf{x}_{1}(t,0,s_{2})=0$ for all $t$ and $s_{2}$.
+If desired, an alternative version of this function is also available, \texttt{expand\_tderivatives\_noBCs}, which converts the PDE to a first-order in time system without imposing boundary conditions on the newly introduced state variable, $\mbf{x}_{2}(t)$.